HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 The WebEngine container includes the following directories for customer-provided scripts:

-- `/opt/openliberty/wlp/usr/svrcfg/bin/customer/startup` - Scripts in this directory run during container startup
+- `/opt/openliberty/wlp/usr/svrcfg/bin/customer/startup`: Scripts in this directory run during container startup.
-- `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update` - Scripts in this directory run during CF updates (e.g. when updating from CF229 to CF230)
+- `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update`: Scripts in this directory run during CF updates (for example, when updating from CF229 to CF230).

 !!! important
     Only scripts placed directly in these two directories will be automatically scanned and executed.
-You can place helper scripts in any subdirectory (e.g., `/opt/openliberty/wlp/usr/svrcfg/bin/customer/startup/helpers/` or `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update/helpers/` or `/opt/openliberty/wlp/usr/svrcfg/bin/customer/helpers/`) and call them from your startup or update scripts, but they won't be executed automatically.
+You can place helper scripts in any subdirectory and call them from your startup or update scripts, but they won't be executed automatically.
+Sample subdirectories include the following:

+    - `/opt/openliberty/wlp/usr/svrcfg/bin/customer/startup/helpers/`
+    - `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update/helpers/`
+    - `/opt/openliberty/wlp/usr/svrcfg/bin/customer/helpers/`

 ### Adding custom scripts to your image

-1. Create a Dockerfile that builds upon an official HCL DX Compose WebEngine image.
+To add custom scripts to your image, create a Dockerfile that builds upon an official HCL DX Compose WebEngine image.
 Include your custom scripts in the appropriate directories:

     <pre>
         ```